 Some are even tasked with creating shareable images, videos, and graphics that reflect or communicate whatever message they want to get across.

-A typical workday for a social media manager is spent tracking data across the social media platforms that the company is active in.
+A typical workday for a social media strategist is spent tracking data across the platforms that the company is active in.
 They pay particular attention to posts that are garnering a ton of engagement in the hopes of repeating this success in the future.

-Given the increasing ubiquity of social media platforms, the role that a social media manager plays in a company is crucial.
+Given the increasing ubiquity of social media platforms, the role that a consultant plays in a company is crucial.
 But as a business owner, you’re probably wondering how to hire a social media manager affordably and why you would need one.

 After all, isn’t it easy to publish Facebook posts and write tweets?